 - Why isn't my transfer credit appearing in my academic history?

 In order to process transfer credit, a final transcript of the course work must have been received by the Dean's office.
 If you have confirmed with the host institution that a transcript was sent, contact the Dean's office to inquire about the status of your transfer credit.

 - When will my non-resident study (NRS) courses/grades from last semester appear in my portfolio?

 In order to process NRS credit, a grade roster of the course work must have been received by the International Studies office.
 Likewise, if you were on Approved International Study the previous semester, a final transcript of the course work must be received by the International Studies office before the courses can be recorded on your academic record.
-Please contact Gail Winter to inquire about the status of your NRS or Approved International Study credit.
+Please contact the Office of Study Abroad to inquire about the status of your NRS or Approved International Study credit.

 - How do I get AP credit posted to my academic history?